Jaaz7/dice-mania/README.md

     - Option to cancel the top up, going back to the pervious menu.
     - Option to play with more than 4 dice.
     - There could have been different kinds of prizes.
-    - A counter of how many games currently played.
+    - A counter of how many games were played / current play number.

 ---
 ## Design